tsilva/curriculum-vitae/README.md

 ## Quizzer

 - **Client:** Tynker
+- **Platform:** Web
 - **Technologies:** PHP, React, MDX, NodeJS

 At Tynker, I was responsible for creating Quizzer, a platform designed for crafting a wide array of quizzes that support all kinds of question types, thanks to the utilization of MDX for modularity.
 This approach enabled seamless integration across various parts of the educational stack, including interactive coding exercises, to facilitate a comprehensive assessment and learning enhancement for students.
 My involvement spanned the project's lifecycle, emphasizing design, integration, and the effective management of educational content.

+Quizzer is an innovative quiz platform I developed at Tynker, aimed at enhancing educational assessments.
+Built with MDX to allow for modularity, it supports a broad range of quiz types and integrates smoothly with interactive coding exercises and educational content.
+This feature-rich platform includes interactive hints, multiple input layouts, and network reliability, catering to diverse user interactions.
+My contributions spanned design, integration, and content management, focusing on UI/UX enhancements, performance optimization, and educational content improvement.
+Through these efforts, Quizzer has become a versatile tool for educators, enabling engaging and effective learning experiences.

 - [Block Coding Placement Test](https://www.tynker.com/quizzer/?type=placement:block)
 - [Text Coding Placement Test](https://www.tynker.com/quizzer/?type=placement:text)